 Mix in the cheeses, bell pepper, spinach, and green onions.
 Stir until just combined.

-½ cup shredded Monterrey jack cheese, ½ cup chopped fresh spinach, 2 tablespoons chopped green onions
+½ cup shredded Monterrey jack cheese, ½ cup chopped fresh spinach, 2 tablespoons Chopped green onions

 Spray a 12-cup muffin pan with non-stick cooking spray and fill each one to ¾ full.
 Bake in the preheated oven for 20-22 minutes, or until the eggs are set and no longer jiggly.